 Direct coverage of hospitalization costs and reimbursement of routine medical expenses are essential guarantees to ensure that your baby has access to quality care in the event of health problems.

 In a country with very high medical costs, such as the USA or Canada, a series of examinations may be necessary to determine an infant’s health problem, and your international health insurance is there to guarantee your safety through its direct coverage.
-In particular, we can offer you our Travel Pass multi-risk insurance policy, which provides comprehensive cover.
+In particular, we can offer you our comprehensive insurance Travel Pass.